Flamborough Head: Danes Dyke

-Danes Dyke is a 2 mi long ditch that runs north to south isolating the seaward 5 sqmi of the headland.
-The dyke and the steep cliffs make the enclosed territory and its two boat launching beaches, North and South Landings, easily defended.
-Despite its name, the dyke is prehistoric in origin, and Bronze Age arrowheads were found when it was excavated by Pitt-Rivers in 1879.
+North and South Landings are two boat launching beaches, one to the north and one to the south of the headland.
+Danes Dyke is a 2 mi long ditch which runs north to south, isolating the seaward 5 sqmi of the headland.
+The dyke and the steep cliffs make the enclosed territory and the two beaches easily defended.
+Despite its name, the dyke is prehistoric in origin, and Bronze Age arrowheads were found when it was excavated by Augustus Pitt Rivers in 1879.
 It is a Local Nature Reserve.

 Thornwick Bay

 On the north side of Flamborough Head lies Thornwick Bay, a bay with a rock beach surrounded by cliffs.
 The second part of the name Thornwick comes from the Old Norse word vík ('bay') (meaning that the modern name Thornwick Bay is tautologous).
 At the north side of the bay lies Thornwick Nebb, the final part of which comes from Old Norse neb ('promontory').

 A plaque at Thornwick Bay commemorates the 1952 loss of Robert Redhead, the bowman of the Bridlington lifeboat, while attempting to rescue two girls, Joan Ellis and Gillian Fox, from drowning.